pandoc-jp/pandoc-doc-ja/_build/html/_sources/users-guide.rst.txt

 defined, pandoc will not alter the definition.

-This feature allows for greatest customization in conjunction with `pandoc filters <http://pandoc.org/filters.html>`__.
+This feature allows for greatest customization in conjunction with `pandoc filters`_.
 If you want all paragraphs after block quotes to be indented, you can write a filter to apply the styles necessary.
 If you want all italics to be transformed to the ``Emphasis`` character style (perhaps to change their color), you can write a filter which will transform all italicized inlines to inlines within an ``Emphasis`` custom-style ``span``.

 Custom writers
 ==============

-Pandoc can be extended with custom writers written in `lua <http://www.lua.org>`__.
+Pandoc can be extended with custom writers written in `lua`_.
 (Pandoc includes a lua interpreter, so lua need not be installed separately.)

 To use a custom writer, simply specify the path to the lua script in place of the output format.
 For example: